jingedawang/AIConsciousnessWatch/Report-en.md

 * Psy-5: (100 + 100) / 2 = 100
 * Psy-all: Psy-1 * 0.25 + Psy-2 * 0.25 + Psy-3 * 0.2 + Psy-4 * 0.2 + Psy-5 * 0.1 = 63.14

-This number indicates that from the functional and behavioral aspects of consciousness, existing research finds AI has approached human levels to a 63.14% degree.
+This number indicates that, from the functional and behavioral aspects of consciousness, existing research finds AI has approached human levels to a 63.14% degree.
 Please note that this number has no empirical value, and the calculation process contains substantial subjective judgment—please refer cautiously.

 Next, we weight and sum the support levels of the three levels to get the overall support level for AI consciousness under this framework.